HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/url_addressing/url_overview.md

 ## Project URLs

 Projects are reflected in the URL when working on an active project.
-For more information, see [Friendly Web Content Viewer URLs](../../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/pages/managed_pages/advadmin_managedpages/wcm_mngpages_projectapi.md).
+For more information, see [Project URL generation](../../../manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/pages/managed_pages/advadmin_managedpages/wcm_mngpages_projectapi.md).

 # Other artifacts in DX